tch1001/protobuf-cpp-example/README.md

 This is written to accompany the [official docs](https://protobuf.dev/getting-started/cpptutorial/).

 At the time of writing, I couldn't find a modern (protobuf v31.1) example.
+I struggled with compatible version of protobuf and abseil, so I pinned them at v31.1 and 20250127.0 respectively.

 ```bash
 git clone github.com/tch1001/protobuf-cpp-example